datomatic/prisma-laravel-generator/README.md

 |      | basePivotModel       | FQCN of the class that all the generated pivots inherit from                                                                                                                                                                                                                                                                                                                   | `"Illuminate\\Database\\Eloquent\\Relations\\Pivot"` |
 |      | phpCsFixerBinPath    | Path of PHPCSFixer, starting from the root of your Laravel project (usually, `"./vendor/bin/php-cs-fixer"`).
 If provided, the generated models will be formatted by PHPCSFixer to align the code style of the generated models to the rest of your project.
 If not assigned, the models will be formatted using [Prettier PHP Plugin](https://github.com/prettier/plugin-php). | `undefined`                                          |
 |      | phpCsFixerConfigPath | Path of PHPCSFixer config file, starting from the root of your Laravel project (usually, `"./.php-cs.dist.php"`).
 Used if a valid `phpCsFixerBinPath` is provided.                                                                                                                                                                                                             | `undefined`                                          |

+## Naming conventions
+The name of models and enums can be:
+ * plural snake_case: The table name will keep that format, while the model name will be converted to singular PascalCase (e.g. `user_categories` to `UserCategory`)
+ * singular PascalCase: In that case, the model and the table keep the same name

+The conversion from singular to plural (and vice-versa) used by this generator is exactly the same as the one used in Laravel.

 ## Annotations
 There are several annotations that you can add in your schema file to fine tune the generated models and enums.
 Some annotations are related to an entire model or enum, while others are specific to a field.